-Cash and Cash Equivalents in the statement of financial position comprise cash at banks and on hand and short-term investment with a maturity of three months or less.
+Cash and Cash Equivalents in the statement of financial position comprise cash at banks and on hand and short-term investments with a maturity of three months or less.

-3.9 New and Amended Standards and Interpretations
+3.9.
+New Standards and Interpretations

-3.9.1 Standards and Interpretations effective in the current period
+3.9.1.
+Standards and Interpretations in issue not yet adopted

-As at the balance sheet date, the following standards, amendments to existing standards and interpretations were in issue, but not yet effective: caused by the deterioration of an entity's own credit risk on such liabilities are no longer recognised in profit or loss.
+As at the balance sheet date, the following standards, amendments to existing standards and interpretations were in issue, but not yet effective.